 - Au Jus gravy mix packet

-How to Make Mississippi Pot Roast in the Instant Pot
+Cooking Mississippi Pot Roast In The Instant Pot

-- Serve: Remove pot roast from the Instant Pot and serve with the juices.
+- Vent to release any remaining pressure; remove the pot roast from the Instant Pot and serve it with its juices.

 - Be careful not to overcook your meat.
 This will ensure it’s juicy and tender, not dried out.